 Since the first lockdown in March 2020 we have been guided by our values, mission and by information, advice and guidance for education providers issued by the Government, Public Health England (PHE), Health and Safety Executive and other key bodies.
 When taking account of this guidance, our first consideration is the safety and well-being of our pupils, learners and staff.

-National restriction measures, relating to the second lockdown, ended on 2 December 2020.
-England has now moved into a regionally differentiated approach with three tiers in place.
+England has now moved into a regionally differentiated approach with four tiers in place.
 Guidance about each tier can be found here.
-London is currently designated as a Tier 2 (high) area.
+London is currently designated as a Tier 4 (highest) area.

 We have updated our position statement taking into account these changes.
 We are committed to being transparent and giving timely information to our pupils/learners, their families, our key partners and our staff.
-The Government will regularly review the tiers in place for each area of England and as this happens, we will review our own approach, following the guidance.
+The Government will regularly review the tiers in place for each area of England and as this happens we will review our own approach, following the guidance.